keploy/java-sdk/README.md

                               </executions>
                           </plugin>
                       ```
-                5. Run your tests using command : `mvn test`.
+                5. Run your tests using command : `mvn test -DargLine="-javaagent:<your full path to agent jar>.jar"
+                   `.

 ### KEPLOY_MODE